Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: SSP Reductions for Various Problems

 \tikzstyle{vertex}=[draw,circle,fill=black, minimum size=4pt,inner sep=0pt] \tikzstyle{edge} = [draw,-]

 \begin{samepage} \begin{mdframed} \begin{description} \item[]\textsc{Set Cover} \\ \textbf{Instances:} Sets $S_i \subseteq \fromto{1}{m}$ for $i \in \fromto{1}{n}$, number $k \in \N$.\\ \textbf{Universe:} $\{S_1 \dots, S_n\} =: \U$.\\ \textbf{Feasible solution set:} The set of all $S \subseteq \{S_1, \dots, S_n\}$ s.t. $\bigcup_{s \in S} s = \fromto{1}{m}$.\\ \textbf{Solution set:} Set of all feasible solutions with $|S| \leq k$. \end{description} \end{mdframed} \end{samepage} The reduction from \textsc{Vertex Cover} to \textsc{Set Cover} by Karp \cite{DBLP:conf/coco/Karp72} is an SSP reduction. \textsc{Vertex Cover} and \textsc{Set Cover} are basically the same problem, which means that the syntax of the input is the same, however the semantics behind the encoding are different.
 Thus, the reduction of Karp implies a direct one-to-one correspondence not only between the universe elements but also between the edges and the sets.
-In the reduction, each vertex $v \in V$ is mapped into the set $S_v$ and each edge $e \in E$ is mapped into the set $\fromto{1}{|E|} = \fromto{1}{m}$ according to their index.
-Each set $S_v$ includes its incident edges.
-Thus, if a vertex $v \in V$ is taken into the vertex cover solution all incident edges are covered which is equivalent to including $S_v$ into the solution such that all elements of $S_v$ are covered, which are exactly the indices of all incident edges to $v$.
-Consequently, the one-to-one correspondence is clear and $f(v) = S_v$ for $v \in V$ as desired, which also implies that the solutions are preserved.
+Let $I = ((V, E), k)$ be the \textsc{Vertex Cover} instance.
+In the reduction, each vertex $v \in V$ is mapped to the set $S_v$ and each edge $e \in E$ is mapped to the set $\fromto{1}{|E|} = \fromto{1}{m}$ according to their index.
+Each set $S_v$ includes its the indices of the incident edges.
+Thus, if a vertex $v \in V$ is taken into the vertex cover all incident edges are covered which is equivalent to including $S_v$ into the set cover such that all elements of $S_v$ are covered, which are exactly the indices of all incident edges to $v$.
+Consequently, the one-to-one correspondence is defined by $f_I(v) = S_v$ for $v \in V$ as desired, which also implies that this is an SSP reduction.